Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

     dispersed evenly across all samples, such that they have a uniform effect on all samples.
--   To measure the ability of listeners to consistently grade samples, it is common practice to include items in the test whose answers are known.
+-   To measure the ability of listeners to consistently grade samples, it is common and good practice to include items in the test whose answers are known.
+Unexpected results with such samples can then be used to spot and exclude problematic listeners from the pool of listeners.
 For example, we can
     -   repeat a sample twice, such that we measure the listeners ability to give the same grade twice,
     -   have the original *reference* signal hidden among test samples